EYEWITNESS LOCAL NEWSSCHOOL SUPPLY INVESTIGATION

 Board Implements Purchasing Program In Light Of Alleged Theft, Misused Money

 Charleston , Kanawha County , West Virginia

-The Kanawha County Sheriff's Office is conducting a criminal investigation into the matter and charges could be filed.
+The Kanawha County Sheriff's Office says the criminal investigation into the matter is still ongoing.

 MORE NEWS FROM EYEWITNESS NEWS

 2012 NEWS: JAN | FEB | MAR | APR | MAY | JUN | JUL | AUG | SEP | OCT | NOV | DEC

 Home | Eyewitness News Newsroom | Storm Team Weather | Eyewitness Sports | Schedules

 Send email to email@example.com for information or comments concerning WCHS-TV Eyewitness News.